 As time went on, Bourdain’s family, friends, and colleagues began to honor his memory in a variety of ways.
 About a year after he died, Éric Ripert and some other famous chefs designated June 25th as “Bourdain Day” to pay tribute to their late friend — on what would’ve been his 63rd birthday.

 More recently, the documentary film Roadrunner explored Bourdain’s life through home videos, snippets from TV shows, and interviews with those who knew him best.
-The movie — scheduled to be released in theaters on July 16, 2021 — also includes some never-before-seen footage of Bourdain.
+The movie — released in theaters on July 16, 2021 — also includes some never-before-seen footage of Bourdain.

 While the film touches on Bourdain’s gravitation toward “darkness,” it also shows the beautiful impact that he had on other people during his travels throughout the world and his all-too-short journey through life.